karlopenguini/git-exercise/Story.md

 # Chapter 10: Steve
 *Flashback to when Steve was still a junior developer* Steve often creates a bug because the company's existing codes lack documentation and comments.

+# Chapter 11: Steve's Bad Habit
+It was then during the flashback that it was known to us that some of Steve's variables are referencing a null pointer.